Paying Bonuses to Employees - Tax Effects

 Changing Employee Withholding for Bonuses

-If you decide to give your employees a bonus in December, or anytime, you must give them the opportunity to change their withholding authorization (on Form W-4) for that paycheck, and change it back for subsequent paychecks.
+If you decide to give your employees a bonus, you should give them the opportunity to change their withholding authorization (on Form W-4) for that paycheck, and change it back for subsequent paychecks.
 Many employees like to change their bonus check withholding, so they receive more of the bonus; this is called "grossing up" the check.
-They still must pay tax on the bonus; it's a matter of perception.
+They still must pay income taxes and FICA taxes on the bonus amount.